 Barb HortonBoard Secretary - FL I am so happy to be associated with this wonderful, all-inclusive organization.
 As an active, life-long Christian Scientist and a career-long Special Education teacher, it is thrilling to serve an organization that combines my two passions.

 Chris CheneyBoard Member - CA A few years ago I was introduced to RVRN through a visit with two of its Board members.
 As I listened to their stories, I felt their passion for the organization's unlimited possibilities serving individuals with special needs and their families, my own daughter included.
 This inspired me to become directly involved.

-Julie Finnin DayBoard Member - MO I love how RVRN embraces Christian Scientists with special needs and their families.
-We feel so supported with our daughter, Sabine.
-As a board member, I truly look forward to connecting with you and your loved ones who are sharing this unique journey.
+Julie Finnin DayExecutive Director - OR I love how RVRN embraces Christian Scientists with special needs and their families.
+We feel so supported with our daughter.
+I look forward to connecting with you and your loved ones who are sharing this unique journey.
 There is room for *everyone* in this circle of love and support!

 Rebecca CreightonProgram Director (Staff) - AZ When I learned about RVRN I thought, “These are my people.”
 RVRN sees every individual as a unique and whole expression of God.
 What a blessing it is to be part of this "circle of love" and to expand on what I’ve learned from nearly two decades of special education classroom and administrative experience.